 If you only have 24 hours in Savannah, put down the guidebook and follow these instructions to live like a local for a day.

-Savannah has plenty of trolley companies that can escort you around the city in around an hour.
+Savannah has plenty of trolley and carriage companies that can escort you around the city in around an hour.
 Or, if walking is more your style, begin at the intersection of Broughton and Bull and follow Bull Street all the way down to Forsyth Park.
 On your way, pass a number of statues and landmarks including Chippewa Square and the spot where Forest Gump sat at the bus stop (The bench is now in the Visitor’s Center).

 The farmer’s market and many Savannah festivals take place at Forsyth Park.
 At the bottom of the park, grab a coffee at The Sentient Bean to refuel and make your way to wait in line at the famed Mrs. Wilkes’ Boarding House, a family style southern dining experience.